turjay/turjay/README.md

 ## 🚀 About Me

-I am currently pursuing a degree in Computer Engineering at Kocaeli University.
-My primary focus lies in artificial intelligence, machine learning, and software development.
-I am passionate about pushing the boundaries of technology, particularly in the realms of AI-driven automation and smart applications.
+I am currently pursuing my undergraduate degree in Computer Engineering at Kocaeli University.
+My primary focus is on embedded systems, machine learning and data science.
+I am a big advocate of free software and open source, all my repos, forks and contributions are made on Arch Linux.

 ## 💼 Projects